Spanning years during drug wars, U.S. indictments claim cartels had reach into Mexico’s top security ranks

 Meanwhile, the indictment against Cienfuegos says, he had been “warning the H-2 cartel about the ongoing U.S. law enforcement investigation into the H-2 cartel.”

-Mexico’s current president, Andrés Manuel López Obrador, has described corruption as a problem in previous administrations, but not in his own government.
+Mexico’s current president, Andrés Manuel López Obrador, has described corruption as a problem in previous administrations but not in his own government.
 Yet Mexican officials say a number of current security officials most likely maintain connections to organized crime.

 Asked if he expected acting members of the security establishment to be indicted, one senior Mexican official responded: “Without a doubt.”